census-instrumentation/opencensus-erlang/README.md

 Active spans have their data stored in an ETS table.
 When a span is finished it is removed from the active spans table and moved to a table handled by the reporter process.
 If a span isn't finished, either because of a mistake in the code creating and finishing spans, or the process with open spans crashes before being able to finish the spans, there would be a memory leak.

 The `oc_span_sweeper` process checks for active spans which started greater than a configurable (`span_ttl`) duration, with a default of 5 minutes.
-There are 4 strategies for handling a span that is older than the time to live (`sweep_strategy`):
+There are 4 strategies for handling a span that is older than the time to live (`strategy`):

 * `drop`: Spans are removed from the active span table and a log message is written with the total number of spans being dropped in this sweep.
 * `finish`: Each span is finished as is.